-- C1 - Council may require a conservation management plan (CMP) to be prepared and adopted by Council prior to development of contributory items and their existing curtilages.
-C2
+- Council may require a conservation management plan (CMP) to be prepared and adopted by Council prior to development of contributory items and their existing curtilages.
+C1 - C2

-- C3 The existing public views of the principal forms and settings of the terrace groups in Waimea and Woods Avenue are to remain unaltered. - Repealed by which and a second Additions to the dwellings in Waimea and Woods Avenue must not be wisible from the
+- C3 The existing public views of the principal forms and settings of the terrace groups in Waimea and Woods Avenue are to remain unaltered. - egoealed by which have a second secon Additions to the dwellings in Waimea and Woods Avenue must not be visible from the C4